 The above provision was deleted with effect from 15 July 2001 with the introduction of a new tax dispensation for exempt organisations.
-Under the new dispensation, a concept of a "public benefit organisation" (PBO) conducting an approved "public benefit activity" (PBA) was introduced.
+Under the new dispensation, a concept of a PBO conducting an approved PBA was introduced.
 Both these terms are defined in section 30.
 The PBAs approved by the Minister of Finance are set out in Part I of the Ninth Schedule to the Act.
 A PBA under the heading "Sport" is described in paragraph 9 as follows: